Frequently Asked Questions

 Let’s face it, accidents happen!
 Just in case your child has an accident at school, he or she needs an extra pair of pants, underwear, and socks to change into.
 These items should be labeled with your child’s name and placed into a labeled Ziploc bag.
 Teachers will keep these items in their classroom’s storage room, where they will be safe if they are needed.
 If your child does have an accident, be sure to send a replacement set of clothes the next day.
 We will send the clothes home at the end of the school year.

 Not all teachers will use homework folders but if they do they are to be taken home every day and brought back to school every morning.
 Teachers will send homework and important information in these folders daily so please be sure to check the folder every night with your child.
 Homework packets will begin after Labor Day.
+Each teacher will assign homework each week.
+We believe that assigning homework sets students up for success in middle and high school because it builds the routine of doing work once they get home.
+If homework becomes an issue for families please contact your student's teacher to find a solution to any issues.

 Snacks for Kindergartners: